open-telemetry/opentelemetry-js/experimental/packages/sdk-events/README.md

   }
 });

-// shutdown is done directly on the LoggerProvider loggerProvider.shutdown();
+// Shutdown is done directly on the LoggerProvider loggerProvider.shutdown();
 ```